The Patapsco Valley State Park is a long narrow park that stretches

 2) These same bikers have created other trails that crisscross the official trail network.
 These are not signed or blazed.
 Avoid these trails as it is an easy way to get lost.

 from US1, Washington Blvd, in Elkridge, MD:

-junction with orange blazed.
-Bear right, downhill on an old
+blazed Ridge Trail.
+Bear right, downhill on an old woods road.

 Hike: Patapsco Valley SP